-Japanese candles, or warosoku, are very different than the regular Western candles.
+Japanese candles, or Warosoku, are very different from regular Western candles.
 People often confuse the two because of their similar attributes.
-Some Japanese candles are easy to differentiate from other typical candles because of their distinctive shapes, like the ikari-gata.
+Some Japanese candles are easy to differentiate from other typical candles because of their distinctive shapes, like the Ikari-gata.

 Haze Wax

 A common plant source is haze wax, derived from haze trees.
 Their berries are crushed, steamed, and squeezed to extract the wax.
-During the candle-making process, an artisan can dip his bare hands into melted haze wax because of its low melting point.
+An artisan can dip his bare hands into melted haze wax during the candle-making process because of its low melting point.

 Rice Bran Wax